-The month of May is the perfect time to come to Pembrokeshire – just as the weather begins to stabilise, the wildflowers are popping out over cliff and field.
-As if you needed any more reasons to pop on your walking boots to explore the wonderfully wild sole coastal national park in the UK, it also happens to be National Walking Month.
+Spring is the perfect time to come to Pembrokeshire – just as the weather begins to stabilise, the wildflowers are popping out over cliff and field.
+As if you needed any more reasons to pop on your walking boots to explore the wonderfully wild sole coastal national park in the UK.

-To celebrate, we’ve put together our favourite top 3 best walks in Pembrokeshire.
+To help you plan your spring escape, we’ve put together our favourite top 3 best walks in Pembrokeshire.
 This was a hard list to collate as there are so many amazing places to hike in our rugged county, but we think these walks are a fantastic starting point.
-So grab your boots, a map and some water and get out there – what are you waiting for?
+So this spring, grab your boots, a map and some water and get out there!

 Start at the origin point of Britain’s smallest city, St Nons.
 This coastal point, now with a well dedicated to his mother, is where St Davids was reputedly born.
 Join the coast path beyond the ruined chapel of St Non and walk East towards the stunning Caerfai Beach.